wavefrontHQ/wavefront-sdk-csharp/README.md

 # Welcome to the Wavefront C# SDK

-Wavefront by VMware C# SDK lets you send raw data from your .NET application to Wavefront an `IWavefrontSender` interface.
+Wavefront by VMware C# SDK lets you send raw data from your .NET application to the Wavefront `IWavefrontSender` interface.
 The data is then stored as metrics, histograms, and trace data.
 This SDK is also called the Wavefront Sender SDK for C#.

 Although this library is mostly used by the other Wavefront C# SDKs to send data to Wavefront, you can also use this SDK directly.
 For example, you can send data directly from a data store or CSV file to Wavefront.